 - 4. Contempt: If a non-custodial parent does not pay child support as ordered in the Protective Order, a contempt action can be brought.
 In James-Dickens v.
 Petit-Compere, 299 Ga.
 App.
 519, 683 S.E.2d 83 (2009) the petitioner attempted to file for a contempt hearing on child support arrears but was denied because the TPO would expire before the hearing.
 The Court held that the child support arrears are enforceable after an underlying order has expired - 3.2.4.
 Property and Money: The Family Violence Act permits the court to address possession of the premises and the provision of shelter to the petitioner; temporary division of personal property if married; and spousal support.
 Neither stalking protective orders, O.C.G.A. § 16-5-94(d), nor employer protective orders.
-O.C.G.A. § 34-1-7(e) permit courts to address these issues in those actions. - A. Shelter and possession of the residence: - 1.
-Family violence can severely dislocate the petitioner; indeed, the risk of losing shelter may serve as one pressure keeping the petitioner in an abusive relationship. - a.
+O.C.G.A. § 34-1-7(e) permit courts to address these issues in those actions.

+A. Shelter and possession of the residence:

+- 1. Family violence can severely dislocate the petitioner; indeed, the risk of losing shelter may serve as one pressure keeping the petitioner in an abusive relationship. - a.
 The Family Violence Act recognizes this reality by providing both for possession of an existing residence and for payment for alternate housing for a spouse, former spouse or parent and the party's child or children. - b.
 Note that petitioners in crisis may also have access to family violence shelters.
-However, many shelters in Georgia are not equipped to provide housing to male children over the age of twelve.
 (See Resources, A. Local Resources) - c.
 At the same time, courts will often face the prospect of removing the respondent from a residence in which the respondent has a primary, and perhaps even sole ownership interest. - d.
 The emergency created by the underlying acts of family violence can thus result in dislocation for the respondent, and the imposition of added housing costs.